What To Do At Stevns Klint UNESCO World Heritage Site

 Food And Drink At Højerup

 If you arrive early, make sure you bring snacks and water.
 There is a restaurant, Traktørstedet Højeruplund and an ice cream parlour, but neither is open before midday.
-So make sure you arrive prepared.
+Don’t do what I did on my first visit and arrive expecting to buy a snack; make sure you arrive prepared.

 Toilets At Højerup